PatrickAmbrosso/PatFolio/docs/004 Religion and Theology/Bible-in-a-Year-(2023).md

 ---
 title: Bible in a Year (2023)
-Tags: []
+tags: []
-Description: "Roadmap to complete the entirety of the Bible in one year"
+description: "Roadmap to complete the entirety of the Bible in one year"
 share: true
 ---
 # Expedition Overview